lo-ise/antarctic-seaice-extent/README.md

 ## Introduction

-This exercise presents a way you might want to calculate sea ice extent from sea ice concentration data, using ArcGIS.
+This exercise presents a method to calculate sea ice extent from sea ice concentration data, using ArcGIS.

-The exercise will begin by showing a flow of commands to go from reading in the sea ice concentration data, to ending up with a calculation of the area.
-It will demonstrate this on one single band raster dataset.
+The exercise will begin by introducing a chain of operations to go from reading in the sea ice concentration data, to outputting a calculation of the area.
+It will first demonstrate this on one single band raster dataset.

-The exercise will show how to do this by typing commands into the Python prompt in ArcGIS Desktop.
+The operations will be executing using the Python prompt in ArcGIS Desktop.

 It will go on to show how to perform the same commands on any number of datasets.
 Why?
 Because the dataset we are using for this is actually 33 years long.
 33 years times 365 days (give or take a few leap years and data gaps), is 12045 single band rasters.